This is an archived copy of the 2019-20 catalog. To access the most recent version of the catalog, please visit http://bulletin.ndsu.edu.

 The program focuses on improving the quality of life and protecting human health and safety through design of the interior environment.
-Students study design fundamentals, theory, process, communication, research, and technology to identify and solve problems for a wide range of physical interior environments for all individuals.
+Students study design fundamentals, theory, process, communication, research and technology to identify and solve problems for a wide range of physical interior environments for all individuals regardless of socioeconomic background.

 The Department of Apparel, Design, and Hospitality Management offers an accredited undergraduate degree program in interior design.
 The first two years of the program introduce the fundamentals of design, visual and technical communication techniques (including drafting, perspective drawing, model building, rendering, computer aided design), and theoretical and practical applications (including anthropometrics, ergonomics, inclusive design, interior design technology and color theory).
 Each student becomes aware that the interior design profession is exceedingly complex, and collaborating with design professionals and related disciplines in a team approach to problem solving is routine practice.

 Beginning their first year through their final semester, students interact with professionals during industry tours, critiques, and guest speaking events providing a direct connection to the interior design profession.
 Upper-division course work is focused on a series of integrated studio experiences and supporting courses including history, evidence based design, interior materials, professional practice, building information modeling and interior systems.
 The studio experience culminates in a senior capstone project.
 Studio experiences require that each student be exposed to a variety of projects at several different levels of complexity and different client project goals.